· ·

 Notes

-1. Nashi pear can be substituted by 1/2 kiwi or by 1/8 red apple (such as Gala) + 1/8 pear which also works well to tenderize the beef and add a sweet flavor.
+1. Nashi pear can be substituted with 1/2 kiwi or a mix of 1/8 red apple (such as Gala) + 1/8 pear.
+Both options tenderize the beef and add sweetness.
+If using kiwi, do not let the beef marinate for more than 1 hour, as kiwi is a strong tenderizer and could make the meat too soft.

-2. Bulgogi is also great cooked on a Korean barbecue.
+2. Bulgogi is also delicious when cooked on a Korean barbecue.

 Video